 The beans for Mexican Bean Salad are a colorful mix of black beans, red kidney beans, and white cannellini beans.
 This combination makes for a beautiful and eye-catching salad, however, if you have another bean you thoroughly enjoy (or one you just can't stomach), feel free to swap out one for another.
 This recipe takes well to substitutions.

 Do not skip rinsing the beans.
-Canned beans are extremely convenient and wonderful for quick-fix recipes like this Mexican Bean Salad, but you’ll need to rinse them before adding them to the bowl.
+Canned beans are extremely convenient and wonderful for quick-fix recipes, but you'll need to rinse them before adding them to the bowl.
 Otherwise, they will add a gritty texture to the dish.

 WHY YOU NEED TO RINSE CANNED BEANS